AnonymouX47/term-image/docs/source/guide/concepts.rst

 See :term:`render style`.

-All render style classes are designed to share a common interface (with some having extensions), making the usage of one class directly compatibile with another, except when using style-specific features.
+All render style classes are designed to share a common interface (with some having extensions), making the usage of one class directly compatible with another, except when using style-specific features.

 Hence, the factory functions :py:class:`~term_image.image.AutoImage`,